Jordan versus Lebron. Batman against Superman. Jay Gatsby versus common sense. The biggest all-time battles between some of the best to ever do it.

-And since the new year began, I’ve waged my own: Harry’s versus Dollar Shave Club versus Gillette to determine who are the best subscription razor on the market because dudes need to know.
+And since the new year began, I’ve waged my own: Harry’s versus Dollar Shave Club versus Gillette to determine who are the best subscription razors on the market because dudes need to know.

 So after a couple weeks of frequent shaves using each of Harry’s, Dollar Shave Club, and Gillette’s subscription razors, which one makes the cut as the best available?

 What should you look for in a reusable razor?

 A disposable razor is a razor that you use a maximum of 10 times (probably closer to 3-4) before throwing away the whole thing.

 If you go to your local grocery store or pharmacy, you’ll find stuff like the Gillette Proglide for less than $15.
 If you’re looking for something a bit fancier, there’s an Ivory Handle from Art of Shaving that’s over $100.

-Go to any razor section, and you’ll be bombarded with a vast selection of options ranging from two blades to five blades.
+Go to any razor section, and you’ll be bombarded with a vast selection of options ranging from two blades to five-blade razor cartridges.
 Research tells us that the more blades you use, the closer the shave.